Beta (film)

 Beta (Translation: Son) is a 1992 Indian Hindi drama film, directed by Indra Kumar and written by Naushir Khatau and Kamlesh Pandey.
 It featured Anil Kapoor, Madhuri Dixit and Aruna Irani in lead roles.
 The soundtrack was composed by Anand-Milind.
-The film is known for its songs like "Dhak Dhak Karne Laga" and "Koyal Si Teri Boli".
-The film is an official remake of 1987 Tamil film Enga Chinna Rasa written and directed by K. Bhagyaraj.
+The film was one of the Biggest Blockbusters of 1990s.
+The film is an official remake of the 1987 Tamil film Enga Chinna Rasa written and directed by K. Bhagyaraj.